TallKite/linnstrument-firmware/README.md

 SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

 Send NRPN 236 with a value of 0.
 See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
 Can also be done via low row by sliding all the way to the left.

+MISC SMALL BUG FIXES

+* Respond to midi input on the main channel when in ChanPerNote mode

 #  MICROTONAL FEATURES